cs3216/cs3216.github.io/coursework/mobile/index.md

 ### RESTful API

-Much as we would love to immediately begin building the application, there is still one final thing we need to draw up plans for, the RESTful API itself.
+Much as we would love to immediately begin building the application, there is still one final thing we need to draw up plans for - the RESTful API itself.
 Being the bridge between the client and server, both sides should be very clear of the specifications to avoid unnecessary confusion during development.
 If you only decide on parts of the